EnterpriseTrainingCenter/WindowsServer/Instructions/Practices/Create-a-Log-Analytics-Workspace.md

 ## Task

-Create a Log Analyitcs Workspace in your Azure subscription.
+Create a Log Analytics Workspace in your Azure subscription.

 ## Instructions